Code-Institute-Submissions/discover-north-yorks/README.md

 1. [EmailJS](https://www.emailjs.com/) was used to establish a link between the contact form and an email address.
 1. [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) was used to input an interactive map on the webpage.
 1. [Autoprefixer](https://autoprefixer.github.io/) was used to add web prefixes to the css in order for it to render properly on all browsers.
+1. [Am I Responsive?](http://ami.responsivedesign.is/) was used to create a mockup of the website for the README.md.
 1. [Git](https://git-scm.com/) - was used for version control.
 It was through the terminal Gitpod in which code was committed and pushed to GitHub.
 1. [GitHub](https://github.com/) - was used to store the project pushed from Git.